wraith13/wandbox-vscode/README.md

 Effect of all setting commands expires with next Visual Studio Code process.

 ### Wandbox: Set Server

+> You can use http://wandbox.fetus.jp/ .
+This Wandbox server has a wide variety of PHP compilers.
+> This Wandbox server is provided from [@fetus-hina](https://github.com/fetus-hina) as a personal voluntary service.
+> For keep this service, please do not put a high load on this service.

 ### Wandbox: Set Compiler
 ### Wandbox: Set Additional Files
 ### Wandbox: Set StdIn